 Repeated relapses not only increase the withdrawal symptoms but also increase your body’s sensitivity to the withdrawal itself.
 The first time you experience kindling, most of the effects are emotional.
 This usually happens after the second or third relapse.
 Signs include:

 As your illness progresses, the kindling has a physical impact on your body.
 After repeated attempts at getting sober, the body will go through delirium tremens, otherwise known as the DTs.
 Signs of DTs include:

 - Fever, sweating, and chest pains

 The seizures caused by alcohol withdrawal can be deadly if not treated properly.
 It is certainly not something you want to attempt to resolve on your own.

 The best way to overcome kindling is to attend an inpatient, medically-assisted detox.
-You should consider checking into an alcoholic rehab program.
+You should consider checking into a treatment program.
 Your doctor will be able to prescribe medications to help you overcome the symptoms of the DTs and withdrawal.
 These medications are used on a short-term basis.
 The goal is not to replace one addiction with another.
 This is why it’s important to take advantage of a full spectrum, medical alcoholic rehab program.